mdn/content/files/en-us/web/progressive_web_apps/guides/installation/index.md

 ## Launching the app

-Once the PWA is installed its icon is shown on the device alongside any other apps that the user has installed, and clicking the icon launches the app.
+Once the PWA is installed, its icon is shown on the device alongside any other apps that the user has installed, and clicking the icon launches the app.

 You can use the [`display`](/en-US/docs/Web/Manifest/display) manifest member to control the _display mode_: that is, how the PWA appears when it is launched.
 In particular: